Michelle Legge

 It very much depends on your personal circumstances and the letter you receive.
 You have 21 days to respond to either letter.

-If you receive a notice regarding crypto asset trading activities letter, and you know you’ve failed to disclose crypto trading activities previously, you can utilize the voluntary disclosure program to declare your transactions.
-Equally, if you’ve had crypto transactions but haven’t declared them because you believe they are non-taxable (for example, if you’ve only bought and held crypto and not disposed of it) then you should contact the SARS to explain this - but be prepared to provide records.
+If you receive a notice regarding crypto asset trading activities, and you know you’ve failed to disclose crypto trading activities previously, you can utilize the voluntary disclosure program to declare your transactions.
+Equally, if you’ve had crypto transactions but haven’t declared them because you believe they are non-taxable (for example, if you’ve only bought and held crypto and not disposed of it), then you should contact the SARS to explain this - but be prepared to provide records.

-If you receive a notification of audit and letter of findings, it’s highly advisable you speak to a qualified crypto accountant to help you navigate this.
-This is particularly pertinent if your notice includes any findings around gross income vs capital gains as the law surrounding this in South Africa is complex and can substantially increase your tax bill.
+If you receive a notification of audit and a letter of findings, you should speak to a qualified crypto accountant to help you navigate this.
+This is particularly pertinent if your notice includes any findings around gross income vs capital gains, as the law surrounding this in South Africa is complex and can substantially increase your tax bill.

 How Koinly can help

-You can use Koinly to collate records of your crypto transactions going back as far as you’ve traded in order to provide evidence for the SARS in relation to your crypto trading activities, as well as to calculate any previously unreported gains or income.
+You can use Koinly to collate records of your crypto transactions going back as far as you’ve traded to provide evidence for the SARS in relation to your crypto trading activities, as well as to calculate any previously unreported gains or income.
+Learn more about crypto tax in South Africa or sign up to Koinly to calculate your crypto taxes.

 Disclaimer